 If you have children in your family/group, it is vital that you realise that because of the semi-wild nature of Ruby’s Orchard, there are things to be aware of; there is a small, shallow but unfenced pond.
-There is a bee hive in an area away from the tents (fenced), and the bees will not bother you if you do not bother them.
+There is a bee hive in a fenced area away from the tents, and the bees will not bother you if you do not bother them.
 Because it is a woodland setting and reclaimed from spruce planting, there are dips and bumps, sticks/roots etc on the ground which can be tripped over if you do not take care!
 It is not a tidied-up play area, but a semi-wild area.
 You may encounter wildlife such as insects, amphibians (frogs/newts/ slow-worms), small mammals (bank-voles, hedgehogs if you’re lucky, and wood-mice).

 We unfortunately can’t order in the weather!

 We do not take hen or stag parties, as we can only accommodate 8 people, but civilised single-sex groups are allowed as long as the quiet nature of the site is respected.
 Please do not book for 8 and invite scores of extras along for a barbecue or party though, as you will be asked to leave.

 Sorry, but for a variety of reasons we do not take dogs.

 There is only parking for a maximum of 3 vehicles.

 Although we are in a very rural area, the countryside is not silent, and is also a working environment of course.
 There is a rural lane along one edge of the site.
 At certain times of year (silage/hay/barley harvest for example) there may be fairly frequent tractor activity on this lane.
 However, there are also long periods with no traffic and we think you will find Ruby’s Orchard generally very tranquil.
 The camping area is not right next to the lane and is screened from the lane by trees.

 There is a public footpath running along one border of Ruby’s Orchard.
 This marks one of our boundaries.
 Please respect our neighbours by not trespassing.